Precede-Proceed | Commonly Confused Words

 etymology

-• Precede has the word pre in it, which means before, indicating something that comes before.
+• Precede has the word pre in it, hinting at something that happens beforehand.

 © 2025 Lithium Lab Pte Ltd